-The Hedge School Podcast
+The Hedge School Podcastwith Dr Sharon Blackie

 Welcome to The Hedge School Podcast.
-We’re dedicated to conversations about building a new folk culture – one which is deeply rooted in our native knowledge and traditions.
+It’s dedicated to conversations about building a new folk culture – one which is deeply rooted in our native knowledge and traditions.
 The Hedge School was born from a belief that the personal, social and environmental problems we’re facing today have arisen not just as a result of our profound disconnection from the beautiful animate world around us, but a lack of rootedness in our ancestral traditions.
-So our work is about reclaiming ancient wisdom – not to try to recreate a long-lost past, but to use that wisdom to help us build authentic traditions for today.
+So this work is about reclaiming ancient wisdom – not to try to recreate a long-lost past, but to use that wisdom to help us build authentic traditions for today.

 The Hedge School Podcast is brought to you thanks to the generosity of our supporters on Patreon.
 You can support our podcast for as little as US$1 per month – please do check out our Patreon page.